Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Linux Kernel Makefiles
 ======================

-This document describes the Linux kernel Makefiles.
+This document describes the woke Linux kernel Makefiles.

 Overview
 ========

 The Makefiles have five parts::

-	Makefile                    the top Makefile.
+	Makefile                    the woke top Makefile.
-	.config                     the kernel configuration file.
+	.config                     the woke kernel configuration file.
-	arch/$(SRCARCH)/Makefile    the arch Makefile.
+	arch/$(SRCARCH)/Makefile    the woke arch Makefile.
 	scripts/Makefile.*          common rules etc. for all kbuild Makefiles. kbuild Makefiles            exist in every subdirectory

-The top Makefile reads the .config file, which comes from the kernel configuration process.
+The top Makefile reads the woke .config file, which comes from the woke kernel configuration process.

 The top Makefile is responsible for building two major products: vmlinux (the resident kernel image) and modules (any module files).
-It builds these goals by recursively descending into the subdirectories of the kernel source tree.
+It builds these goals by recursively descending into the woke subdirectories of the kernel source tree.

-The list of subdirectories which are visited depends upon the kernel configuration.
-The top Makefile textually includes an arch Makefile with the name arch/$(SRCARCH)/Makefile.
-The arch Makefile supplies architecture-specific information to the top Makefile.
+The list of subdirectories which are visited depends upon the woke kernel configuration.
+The top Makefile textually includes an arch Makefile with the woke name arch/$(SRCARCH)/Makefile.
+The arch Makefile supplies architecture-specific information to the woke top Makefile.

-Each subdirectory has a kbuild Makefile which carries out the commands passed down from above.
+Each subdirectory has a kbuild Makefile which carries out the woke commands passed down from above.
 The kbuild Makefile uses information from the .config file to construct various file lists used by kbuild to build any built-in or modular targets.

-scripts/Makefile.* contains all the definitions/rules etc. that are used to build the kernel based on the kbuild makefiles.
+scripts/Makefile.* contains all the woke definitions/rules etc. that are used to build the woke kernel based on the woke kbuild makefiles.

 Who does what
 =============

-People have four different relationships with the kernel Makefiles.
+People have four different relationships with the woke kernel Makefiles.

 *Users* are people who build kernels.
 These people type commands such as ``make menuconfig`` or ``make``.
 They usually do not read or edit